MiinaMagdy/ToDo-list-extension/README.md

 ```
 chrome://extensions
 ```
-- make sure that developer mode is on
+- make sure that developer mode is on (upper right of the page)
-- press on load unpacked
+- press on load unpacked (upper left of the page)
 - select the repo's directory
 - pin the extension
 - here we go the extension is loaded succesfully